TDM - Tables Implementation

 • truncate_indicator - by default, the TDM runs a delete on the table in the target environment before loading it.
 If you have a permission to run a truncate on the target table and you need to use the truncate instead of the delete (e.g., the target DB is Cassandra), set this indicator to true.

-• count_indicator - is set to true, by default, for counting the number of records in the source or target, in order to monitor the task execution.
+• count_indicator - this setting is set to true, by default, for counting the number of records in the source or target, in order to monitor the task execution.
 Set the indicator to false, if required, in order to avoid counting the records in the target.

 Click here for more information about MTable objects.

-Step 3 - Optional - Set Different Source and Target Settings for Table Level Tasks
+Step 3 - Optional - Set Different Source and Target Settings for Table-Level Tasks

 Step 4 - Catalog